3.Upgrade v2.x -> v3.x

-(Note: For premium extension licenses that have expired in the last 6-8 months or so, I am happy to extend the validity period to be able to download the updated extensions that have been updated to work with WPPizza version 3.x.
-Just contact me with your license key when updates of premium extensions are being marked as being available for wppizza version 3.x – see the changelog of each extension at wp-pizza.com/extensions or wp-pizza.com/gateways)
+(Note: For premium extension licences that have expired in the last 6-8 months or so, I am happy to extend the validity period to be able to download the updated extensions that have been updated to work with WPPizza version 3.x.
+Just contact me with your licence key when updates of premium extensions are being marked as being available for wppizza version 3.x – see the changelog of each extension at wp-pizza.com/extensions or wp-pizza.com/gateways)

 - De-Activate – NOT uninstall – ALL your updated WPPizza related plugins/extensions/gateways (but not the main WPPizza plugin)

 - update your WPPizza version v2.x to WPPizza version 3.x just like you would update any other wordpress plugin (i.e de-activate WPPizza, overwrite files with new version, re-activate or simply click on “update” in your WordPress plugins page)

 - depending on your previous setup, you *might* have to click on a couple of things (or simply reload the page you are on a 2-3 times ), before all WPPizza sublinks/pages/pagedetails will show up again